If you own a business, it is highly likely that you are already using the Google Shopping Ads feature to promote your products.

 Why You Should Optimise Your Google Shopping Feed

-For newcomers who have yet to experience this extremely beneficial marketing strategy — Google Shopping Ads are promotional advertisements that appear when someone searches on Google for that product or something similar.
+For newcomers who have yet to experience this extremely beneficial new product — Google Shopping Ads are promotional advertisements that appear when someone searches on Google for that product or something similar.

-In your Google Merchant Center account, product data is submitted through a spreadsheet file called Product Feeds or Shopping Feeds.
+In your Google merchant centre account, product data feed is submitted through a spreadsheet or Google Sheets file called Product Feeds or a Shopping Feed.

-Now let’s look at the benefits of optimising the Shopping Feeds and how to monitor your Google shopping performance, shall we?
+Now let’s look at the benefits of optimising the feed and how to monitor your Google shopping performance, shall we?

 Better Quality Ads

-You must create a Google Shopping Feed through Google Merchant Center to post ads on Google Shopping.
-Optimising the shopping and product data feed helps you make the most extraordinary and best quality ads that attract customers.
+You must create a Google Shopping Feed through Google Merchant Centre to post product ads on Google Shopping.
+Optimising the shopping and product feed helps you make the most extraordinary and high-quality ads that attract customers.

-Almost all business owners today use Google Shopping as one of the primary channels of their business promotion.
+Almost all business owners today use Google product shopping ads as one of their primary business promotion channels.
 So, your ads must stand out among thousands of other businesses offering the same or similar products.

 And how do you do that?
 By improving your Google Shopping Feeds in the best possible ways!

-Your ads become more engaging and effective when you optimise your feed with all the necessary information.
-Grabbing the attention of buyers is one of the core steps to making a sale, and a striking shopping ad can help you in that!
+Your ads become more engaging and effective when you optimise your feed with all the relevant information.
+Grabbing the attention of buyers is one of the core steps to making a sale, and striking shopping ads can help you with that!

 More Conversions For Business

-You may have already convinced buyers to purchase your products with compelling ads.
-And optimised product feeds are the ones to thank for that.
+You may have already convinced buyers to optimise your product with compelling ads.
+Optimised feed management is the one to thank for that.

-Besides, when you configure your product feed appropriately, you are bound to comfortably provide all kinds of information related to the products for potential buyers.
-Having all this information available when viewing a product makes buying decisions easier.
+Besides, when you configure your feed appropriately, you can comfortably provide all kinds of information for every product to potential buyers.
+Having all this information available when viewing a used product makes buying decisions easier.